The Legend of Zelda: The Wind Waker: Audience response and sales

 Player response to the game remained divided over the cel-shaded design.
 Reception was comparatively warm in Japan, where various media commonly borrow an anime aesthetic, but was much more divided in North America.
 Some players appreciated the design and Aonuma's vision, but others found it childish and too far removed from the more realistic designs of previous games.
 According to Stephen Totilo of Kotaku, much of the backlash came from a contemporary anxiety that Nintendo was losing its edge by focusing on games for children, as opposed to the more mature, realistic fare developed by competitors.
-This sentiment was further stoked by the comparatively realistic tech demo showcased at Nintendo Space World 2000.

 The Wind Waker generated the most successful pre-order campaign in Nintendo history at the time.
 However, sales did not live up to expectations; director Aonuma noted that purchases were disappointing in both Japan and North America.
 Japanese sales suffered from a general decline in the video game market caused by consumers shifting away from games, a phenomenon known as "gamer drift".
 The overall market remained strong in North America, but The Wind Waker's sales were slow there and had declined markedly by the time they reached one million.
 The Wind Waker sold 4.6 million copies, far below the 7.6 million record set by Ocarina of Time.
 Nintendo of America attributed the game's comparatively weak North American sales in large part to the cel-shaded graphics, which turned off many players, particularly older teenagers who made up The Legend of Zelda's traditional audience.
 Miyamoto further blamed a failure to introduce major innovations to excite established players or attract new ones.

 The Wind Waker HD

 The Wind Waker HD was critically acclaimed; Metacritic calculated a score of 90/100 based on 70 reviews.
 The improved graphics of the game from the original received positive commentary.
 Dan Ryckert of Game Informer noted that the upgrade was immediately apparent, and that "the vivid colors and crashing waves of the flooded Hyrule [look] fantastic".
-IGN's Jose Otero stated that the game "looks great".
+IGNs Jose Otero stated that the game "looks great".
 Andrew Fitch of Electronic Gaming Monthly claimed that the game "enhances the already excellent Wind Waker visuals with HD flair".